The King of Fighters 2002: Development

 Early in development of The King of Fighters 2002 was meant to remove the Striker System from the NESTS trilogy due to negative feedback.
 Development was also done by Brezza Soft.
 There were not major plans for the story as if it could be another NESTS game despite KOF 2001 ending it.
 Due to the culmination of the NESTS story arc from previous installments, SNK decided to mix elements from such as arc with the first Orochi story arc, resulting in a cast that reunites characters from both narratives.
 There was a proper focus in bringing back Rugal Bernstein who starred as the final boss from previous installment but with new updated moves.
 The enemy AI was toned down when compared to previous games.

 Nona was in charge of the illustrations, leading to mysteries about the main characters of this installment.
 Since The King of Fighters 2001 was aimed towards a Korean audience, SNK noted there are about 4 million KOF fans in the country.
 There have been many posts about it on various websites.
 The Tactical Order System in particular seemed to be popular with players.
 The team expressed complications with pleasing both Koreans and Japanese with rise of popularity of the franchise.
-The series' protagonist Kyo Kusanagi remained popular within fans after the NESTS arc which resulted in the team's decision to create a clone of him, Kusanagi, wearing his highschool uniform which the original Kyo dropped in The King of Fighters '99.
+The series' protagonist Kyo Kusanagi remained popular within fans after the NESTS arc which resulted in the team's decision to create a clone of him, Kusanagi, wearing his high school uniform which the original Kyo dropped in The King of Fighters '99.
 While the game gives Kusanagi no narrative like the other characters, Kusanagi would be given a backstory in The King of Fighters 2003.